FlaAI/hugo/content/authors/admin/_index.md

 ---
 # Display name
-title: Yanyun Wang 王彥雲
+title: Yanyun Wang

 # Full name (for SEO)
 first_name: Yanyun
 last_name: Wang

 # Status emoji
-status:
+# status:
-  icon: ☕️
+#   icon: ☕️

 # Is this the primary user of the site?
 superuser: true